William Bowler

 William Bowler (early 1803 – 6 May 1863) was a New Zealand businessman and politician.
 In 1857 he became a Wellington Provincial Councillor, holding that position until 1861.

 Early life

-Bowler was born in England, and moved to New Zealand in 1851, having been involved in the New Zealand Company for a decade.
+Originally from England, Bowler was involved with the New Zealand Company for a decade before emigrating to New Zealand in 1851.
+Upon arrival, he partnered with Isaac Cookson in Lyttelton, engaging in merchant and shipping ventures.
+Later, he established his own firm in Wellington.
+Bowler represented Wellington in the Provincial Council from 1857 to 1861 and made two bids for parliamentary seats.

 Death

 Bowler died on 6 May 1863 at his home on Hawkestone Street, Wellington after a long disease.
 He was 60 years old.